valeriorizzi/OneOPES_tutorial/README.md

 *Figure 3: Visual depiction of Alanine Dipeptide, its two metastable states and a reference 2-dimensional FES $`F(\phi, \psi)`$ in $`k_B T`$ ([AnnRev 2016](http://www.annualreviews.org/doi/10.1146/annurev-physchem-040215-112229)).
 Pay attention to the apparent kinetic barrier of about 20 $`k_B T`$ between the two metastable states.
 This barrier would make spontanoeus thermal transitions between them _rare events_, as we will see in the Unbiased trajectory presented in Section 1.1.*

 **Another Disclaimer**: Ala2 is a useful playing ground to introduce important concepts, such as comparing different CVs, building a free energy surface, and calculating its error.
 However, it cannot be relied upon as a truly probing system.
 It is effectively a toy model that should not illude users to draw any solid conclusion about the general capabilities of an enahnced sampling method or of a CV building strategy on complex systems.
 Today, Ala2 is way too simple to represent a challenge for modern methods.
 Explicit tests on complex systems are needed to properly test a method.
 Such example exist for OneOPES and they are the true target of the strategy, but they are too expensive to run in a tutorial.
 We include in Section 3 a list of references to publications that use OneOPES and add the input and output of two examples: one of protein-ligand binding and one of miniprotein folding.
-In Section 2.2 we provide some parameter choice reccomentation and in the Troubleshooting section we point out possible solutions to common problems.
+In Section 2.2 we provide some parameter choice recommendation and in the Troubleshooting section we point out possible solutions to common problems.

 ### 1.1 Unbiased reference